alexdiwa/cocobuds/README.md

 ### 10. Detail any third party services that your App will use. ###

 We use a number of third-party services to streamline our app development, management and deployment process.
 AWS S3 allows us to host images (profile pictures) instead of storing files locally, which improves our potential for scalability.
 We used Stripe to handle our payments so that these are processed safely and securely, which means that we don't have to store sensitive user payment data in our database.
 We deployed our app on Heroku, a cloud platform with its own in-built server and Postgres database.
 To generate our user pictures in our seeded database, we used UI Faces API.

+A list of all the gems/software used in building this app are detailed above.
+Click here to view.

 ### 11. Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb). ###